shawndotey/stock-market-demo/README.md

 There are three per minute aggregates; minimum price, average price and maximum price.

-At the bottom, there is a ngrx store based config that with restrict minimum and maximum aggregates depending on the "level" choosen.
+At the bottom, there is a ngrx store based config that will restrict view of minimum and maximum aggregates depending on the "level" choosen.

 ## Development server